MarcoDuiker/QGIS_BGT_Import/help/source/FAQ.rst

 Why did you make this plugin?
 =============================

 In my professional life I almost exclusively use Free an Open Source Software.
-I am very gratefull that all those very nice products made by nice people are available to me free of charge and license hassles.
+I am very grateful that all those very nice products made by nice people are available to me free of charge and license hassles.

 As Open Source is not about "taking", but much more about "giving" I like to do my share in giving.
 I try to spread knowledge by climbing the stage at almost all conferences I attend, by writing on eg. `QGIS.nl <http://www.qgis.nl/>`_, and by teaching at `Geo Academie <http://www.geo-academie.nl/>`_.